devops-works/egress-auditor/README.md

 In a nutshell, inputs are added using `-i`, outputs using `-o`.

-If plugins need option, they are passed using `-I` for inputs and `-O` for outputs.
+If a plugin needs an option, they are passed using `-I` for inputs and `-O` for outputs.
 For those options, the required format is `pluginame:optionname:optionvalue`.